|Principles of Transparency and Best Practice|| > About > Principles of Transparency and Best Practice

 11. Publishing Schedule

-CEO is published 4 times (March, June, September, December) a year.
+CEO is published 4 times (the last day of March, June, September, December) a year.
 The e-pub versions of all articles have been promptly seen after the acceptance in the journal homepage and the PubMed Central.

 CEO is an open access journal.
 A free full-text service both in the XML and PDF formats is available immediately upon publication without embargo period.